Let me start by saying that I’m a real foodie by heart. I have a culinary degree, so I love both being in the kitchen and eating!

 11 Ways How Intermittent Fasting Changes Your Menopause Journey!

 Intermittent fasting (IF) means that you eat within a certain period of the day or of the week, depending on what IF protocol you follow.
 It’s one of my “menopause heroes”!
-Fasting changed my relationship with food and body.
+Fasting changed my relationship with food and my body.

 If our bodies could speak, it would definitely say that it needs a break!
 The body does not need fuel all the time.
 Let it rest and it will pay you back big time!